nfa-vfxim/docs/index.rst

 ===============================================
-Visual Effects & Immersive Media Documentatie
+Visual Effects & Immersive Media Documentation
 ===============================================

-Welkom bij de visual effects & immersive media documentatie/wiki.
+Welcome to the visual effects & immersive media documentation/wiki.

-.. caution:: Deze versie van de documentatie wordt op dit moment ge-"refactored".
-Klik linksonder om te switchen naar de laatste stabiele release van deze documentatie.
+.. caution:: This version of the documentation is currently being "re-factored".
+In the lower left corner of the screen should be a button to go back to the current stable version.

 .. toctree::
     :glob: